openfun/ralph/docs/tutorials/development_guide.md

 make bootstrap
 ```

+When boostrapping the project for the first time, , the `env.dist` template file is copied to the `.env` file.
-Once the project has been bootstrapped, you may want to edit generated `.env`
-file to set up available backend parameters that will be injected into the
-running container as environment variables to configure Ralph (see [backends documentation](../backends/index.md)):
+You may want to edit generated `.env` file to set up available backend parameters that will be injected into the running container as environment variables to configure Ralph (see [backends documentation](../backends/index.md)):

 ```bash
 # Elasticsearch backend